CathalDolan/mongo-quiz/README.md

 4 - Is Username Pattern working?
 5 - Is Email validation/pattern in place?
 Expand
 6 - Does Password have minlength?

+Bugs
+- Invitee quizes not working.
+Fixed with the if statements.